Infection control measures for all visitors

 Whilst this guidance outlines the main changes to visiting arrangements, there will likely be specific needs or circumstances where flexibility in approach is required.
 If this is the case, please speak to nursing staff on the ward.
 There will be no strict time limits applied to visits.

-Due to the need to increase bed numbers, while maintaining safe social distancing for our patients, staff, and visitors we are having to restrict patients to one named visitor per person per day.
+Due to the need to increase bed numbers, while maintaining safe social distancing for our patients, staff, and visitors we are having to restrict patients to one visitor per person per day.

-The named visitor should be organised with nursing staff in advance of visiting, where possible.
-The named visitor can be interchanged daily, so for example, a spouse could visit one day, and a daughter, the following day.
+The visitor should be organised with nursing staff in advance of visiting, where possible.
+The visitor can be interchanged daily, so for example, a spouse could visit one day, and a daughter, the following day.

 There are a number of areas which are exempt from the new visiting arrangements, where visiting is considered to be essential and will continue to be permitted:-